razaqultegar/angular-electron/README.md

 With this sample, you can :

-- Run your app in a local development environment with Electron & Hot reload
+- Run your app in a local development environment with Electron
 - Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

-/!\ Angular 10.x CLI needs Node 10.13 or later to work correctly.
+**Note: Angular 10.x CLI needs Node 10.13 or later to work correctly.**

 ## Getting Started